How To Choose Clean Processed Foods

 Ingredients: Whole grains (gluten free oats, brown rice, buckwheat, amaranth, millet, quinoa), evaporated cane juice, flax seeds, chicory root fiber, canola oil, molasses, cinnamon, sea salt, Vitamin E

 Processed food does not have to be a curse on society.
-It can be a part of a healthy, clean eating lifestyle — if you choose good-processed foods most of the time.
+They can be a part of a healthy, clean eating lifestyle — if you choose better processed foods most of the time.
 But to me, eating clean is about more than just choosing the right nutrients on an ingredient list.
 It’s also about how your food is grown, sourced and prepared.
-It’s about eating food mostly in it’s natural state.

 Yes, processed food is convenient and sometimes necessary, but preparing your own food is a necessity, too.
 One that takes a little more time, a little more confidence and a little more knowledge of cooking than does tearing open a bag or box and digging in.
 But I promise, the more you do it, the better you’ll get at it, and the more you’ll appreciate it.